 The APPI Journal

-Published twice a year – the Spring issue and the Autumn issue – and provided free of charge to members, The APPI Journal is a magazine focused on a diversity of English language teaching (ELT) matters of interest to classroom teachers and EFL professionals at large, with 64 pages, which began to be published in 2001.
-It consists of an editorial and feature articles on sundry aspects of language teaching and learning.
-It also has some regular sections, namely:
+Published twice a year – the Spring issue and the Autumn issue – and provided free of charge to members, The APPI Journal was a magazine focused on a diversity of English language teaching (ELT) matters of interest to classroom teachers and English as a foreign language (EFL) professionals at large, with 64 pages, which began to be published in 2001 and stopped in 2017.
+It consisted of an editorial and feature articles on sundry aspects of language teaching and learning.
+It also had some regular sections, namely:

-– the “APPInep Bulletin” (AB), a 16-page supplement, edited by Raquel Coelho (member no B-5142), which is entirely dedicated to the teaching and learning of very young learners (pre-primary and primary – 1st cycle basic education).
+– the “APPInep Bulletin” (AB), a 16-page supplement entirely dedicated to the teaching and learning of very young learners (pre-primary and primary – 1st cycle basic education).
 AB took off in 2000, five years before the Government’s decision to extend the teaching of English to public-sector primary;

-– the ‘Your Language Workshop’ section which is focused on the use of English, namely grammar and vocabulary in multiple formats.
-Readers are put to the test on a double dimension: their language awareness and their usual teaching practice;
+– the ‘Your Language Workshop’ section focused on the use of English, namely grammar and vocabulary in multiple formats;

-– the ‘On the bookshelf’ section which is focused on the analysis of some of the latest books on ELT mostly, according to such criteria as quality of content, style, and inspiration for classroom practice.
+– the ‘On the bookshelf’ section focused on the review of some of the latest books on ELT mostly, according to such criteria as quality of content, style, and inspiration for classroom practice.

-Readers and teachers of English at large are invited to contribute with articles on teaching and learning EFL.
-Research, opinion and reports of personal experiences of interest to the teaching practice are also welcome.
-Guidelines on how to write up can be sent on request.
-Please contact firstname.lastname@example.org to that effect.
+Readers and teachers of English at large were invited to contribute with articles on teaching and learning EFL.
+Research, opinion and reports of personal experiences of interest to the teaching practice were also welcome.